Selected topics in City and Regional Planning (BYG640)

 Content

-The goal of the course will be to enable students to engage in thoughtful discussions and questions about balancing business, infrastructural and end-user needs with the safety and security issues in urban areas.
-It will address empirical as well as practitioner-oriented questions about the role of technologies - both physical and digital - in mitigating safety and security concerns in cities.
-Its core focus centers on the utilization of security technologies, autonomous vehicles and their positive and negative impacts in urban environments in relation to spatial, temporal, cultural and societal sensitivities.
-Working individually and in groups in lecture and workshop settings (online unless otherwise stated), students will be exposed to theoretical and hypothetical issues that seek to balance the needs of users with the needs of the environment and the protection of societies at large.
-The course gives students a unique opportunity to use a variety of research methods to find proportionate, holistic and cost-effective solutions based on classroom and fieldwork tasks.
-Students will also learn about the possibilities and limitations of emerging dual-purpose security technologies and autonomous vehicles and individually develop a planning proposal for the protection of a selected site for peer assessment.
+The goal of the course will be to enable students to engage in thoughtful discussions and questions about resilience, risk, safety and security issues in urban areas.
+It will address empirical as well as practitioner-oriented questions about different planning interventions in mitigating safety, risk and security concerns for resilient cities.
+Its core focus centers on assessing the different interventions and their positive and negative impacts in relation to spatial, temporal, cultural and societal sensitivities.
+Working individually and in groups in lecture and workshop settings (online unless otherwise stated), students will be exposed to theoretical and hypothetical issues that seek to balance the needs of users with the needs of the environment and the protection of society at large.
+The course gives students a unique opportunity to use a variety of research methods to identify and assess proportionate, holistic and cost-effective solutions based on classroom and fieldwork tasks.
+Students will also learn about the possibilities and limitations of emerging technologies and individually develop a planning proposal for the protection of a selected site for peer assessment.

 Learning outcome